GET YOUR FIRST TREATMENT KIT FOR FREE get started

 What is Arbutin?

-Arbutin, the b-D-glucopyranoside derivative of hydroquinone, is a naturally occurring plant-derived compound in the leaves of several different plant species, including barberry, blueberry, cranberry, and pear trees.
+Arbutin, the b-D-glucopyranoside derivative of Hydroquinone, is a naturally occurring plant-derived compound in the leaves of several plant species, including barberry, blueberry, cranberry, and pear trees.
 The arbutin molecule is very similar to the hydroquinone molecule with an attached sugar molecule.

-When arbutin is applied to the skin, the skin enzymes remove the sugar molecule from the hydroquinone allowing a slow release of hydroquinone into the tissue.
-The slow-release of the naturally produced hydroquinone provides a gentler and more gradual effect comparing to the effects of hydroquinone-based dark spot removers.
-In addition, the release of hydroquinone into the tissue arbutin inhibits thyroxine's extensive activity, the enzyme involved in excess melanin production.
+When arbutin is applied to the skin, the skin enzymes remove the sugar molecule from the Hydroquinone, allowing a slow release of Hydroquinone into the tissue.
+The slow release of the naturally produced Hydroquinone provides a gentler and more gradual effect compared to the impact of hydroquinone-based dark spot removers.
+In addition, the release of Hydroquinone into the tissue arbutin inhibits thyroxine's extensive activity, the enzyme involved in excess melanin production.

 Arbutin reduces melanin's excessive production in dark spots by inhibiting tyrosinase, an enzyme involved in melanin production.
 It has been found that Arbutin inhibits tyrosinase activity, reducing the overproduction of melanin while keeping the melanocytes unharmed.